MicrosoftDocs/CommunityToolkit/docs/maui/converters/multi-converter.md

 [!INCLUDE [docs under construction](../includes/preview-note.md)]

 The `MultiConverter` converts an incoming value using all of the incoming converters in sequence.
+The order in which the converters are used is based on the order they are defined.

 ## Syntax

+This sample demonstrates how to use the `MultiConverter` with the [`IsEqualConverter`](is-equal-converter.md) and the [`TextCaseConverter`](text-case-converter.md).
+It converts the entered text to **upper case** and then checks that it is **equal** to the string 'MAUI', this will result in a `boolean` value and is bound to the `IsVisible` property on a `Label` control.

+This example makes use of the `MultiConverterParameter` which allows for the ConverterParameter to be defined for the type of converter the `MultiConverterParameter` is set to.

 ### XAML